AlexanderJohnston/Spark-In-The-Gears/Places/Catalyst Aashitak.md

 25

 3 - How did this god or goddess die?
-Aashitak was slain by Nefarious and drained of blood and partially collapsed into the void.
-What remains is a husk of off-white bone hanging in space forming its own orbit at about half the size of a planet.
-The lower half of the body is missing, sealed around the wound by strange and massive void crystals.
-Nefarious opened a void rift and shoved half of Aashitak through it before shutting it, severing her.
+Aashitak was torn into the Umbral Depths by Zenzuata.
+In her last desperate act she dumped her power and froze herself into perpetual Dream, forcefully locking her body across multiple domains: her head in Dream, her chest in reality, and the rest being dragged into the Umbral.
+What remains is an off‑white husk hanging in space with the lower half missing and the severed spine sealed around the wound by strange and massive void crystals.

 4 - What magical materials were created?